mzrimsek/server-config/README.md

 * Environment variables: A ```.env``` file is required with the necessary environment variables filled in for the ```start_.jenkins``` script to operate correctly.
   * Grab the host jenkins user id: ```id -u jenkins```
   * Grab the host docker group id: ```getent group | grep docker```

-## Networking

-Set up [Traefik](https://doc.traefik.io/traefik/) to reverse proxy traffic to Docker containers running various services.
-This stack creates the network that public traffic is routed through - any containers that need traffic routed to them must be on this network.
-Make sure to add DNS A entries to point subdomains at the correct IP address so Traefik can correctly route the traffic to each container as desired.

-* Configuration: Mount the ```traefik.yml``` file as a volume to ```/traefik.yml```.
-Organizing these configuration files into a folder is recommended but not necessary.

-* TLS: Must have a directory to host Let's Encrypt certificate information, mounted as a volume to ```/letsencrypt```.
-In the ```traefik.yml``` file, ```acme.json``` is specified as the file to be created in this directory to contain all certification information.

 ## Home Assistant